Skip to main contentScroll Top

 DSC_0111.JPG

-After that, it was time for dinner, and while we were at it, we might as well eat at a good Indian restaurant nearby (Indian restaurant, not the guy!
-Ouuuuh but what humor!).
-And this time, it was in the purest traditional style, namely a banana leaf as a plate and our fingers as cutlery.
-You can always ask for cutlery if it really "disgusts" you.
-There are of course sinks for washing hands before and after.
-And with all that, it was delicious!
+After that, it was time for dinner, and since we were at it, we figured we might as well eat some good Indian food in the area (Indian restaurant, mind you, not the guy!
+Ooh, what a sense of humor!).
+And this time, it was in the purest traditional style: a banana leaf for a plate and our fingers as cutlery.
+You can always ask for cutlery if that really "disgusts" you.
+There are, of course, sinks to wash your hands before and after.
+And on top of all that, it was delicious!

 IMG_1116.JPG